ps4star/FSE/ref.md

 ### func (func name) (args...)
 ###### Other Names: callfunc, script, callscript
 Not to be confused with call.
+Since arguments are separated by " ", any string arguments containing spaces are necessarily forbidden.
+However, you can use the special "&sp" signifier to get around this.

 For information on how external functions work, and how to create your own, see [external function guide](https://github.com/ps4star/FSE/blob/master/functionguide.md).